cedricdelpoux/gatsby-source-google-docs/docs/faq.md

 {
     allGoogleDocs {
         nodes {
-            breadcrumb
+            breadcrumb {
+                name
+                slug
             }
         }
     }
+}
 ```

-> `breadcrumb` field will be deleted if you don't have subtrees

-## How can I set a custom path for one of my document?
+## How can I set a custom slug for one of my document?

 [Add it using metadata](#how-can-i-add-metadata-to-my-documents)